squirephp/squire/README.md

 ### Using inheritance

 The simplest option is to create a new model in your app, and let it extend the Squire model.
-Your new app model will now behave like the original Squire model, except you are able to register new methods and customise it to your liking:
+Your new app model will now behave like the original Squire model, except you can register new methods and customise it to your liking:

 ```php
 <?php